 This is your funds and business investment guide in the Cayman Islands.
 But before you read on, you may also want to check out Cayman Resident's section on Cayman's Financial Performance that details the latest statistics on investment funds.

-Common investment fund vehicles used in the Cayman Islands to operate mutual funds include the exempted company, the segregated portfolio company, the unit trust and the exempted limited partnership.
-The exempted company may redeem or purchase its own shares and may therefore operate as an open-ended corporate fund.
+Common fund vehicles used in the Cayman Islands to operate mutual and private funds include the exempted company, the segregated portfolio company, the unit trust and the exempted limited partnership.

-The SPC makes it possible to provide a means for different groups to protect their assets when carrying on business through a single legal entity.
+The Segregated Portfolio Company (SPC) can also be established with protected cells or segregated portfolios.
+The SPC makes it possible to provide a means for different groups to protect their assets when carrying on business through a single legal entity as shareholders and creditors have recourse only to the assets of a particular portfolio to which their shares are allocated.
 The unit trust is usually established under a trust deed with the investors’ interest held as trust units.